Creating a financial strategy doesn't have to be scary.

 April is National Financial Literacy Month: Check out these helpful tips.

 So what can we do to exorcize our financial demons and start planning a more secure future?
-There are a number of proven, practical steps that almost anyone can take to help get their finances in order:
+There are a number of proven, practical steps that almost anyone can take to get their finances in order:

 Establish an emergency fund.

 Since you never know when a medical or financial emergency will strike, it’s important to save six to eight months of living expenses and keep it someplace safe and accessible.
-If you’re having trouble getting started, you can automate the process by having your bank transfer money on a regular basis from your checking account to a savings account.
-In most cases, theres no cost for this service, and you can start with as little as $25 a month.
+If you’re having trouble getting started, you can automate the process by having your bank transfer money on a regular basis from your checking account to your savings account.
+In most cases, there's no cost for this service, and you can start with as little as $25 a month.

 Protect your most important asset.

 If you think about it, you stand to earn a lot of money over the course of your working life.
 Since your income potential is probably your greatest asset, be sure to protect it with life, health, and, possibly, disability insurance.
 That way, if something unfortunate happens during your prime earning years, you—or your loved ones—will be financially protected.

 Accept an employer’s match.